notnmeyer/tsk-docs/docs/usage.md

 ## Environment Variables

-Like you may or may not expect, tsk will pass along the parent environment's env to the task's env.
+By default, `tsk` makes the parent environment's env available to the task.
 You can add or customize a task's environment with the following options.

 ### `env`